annotation/stam/README.md

 vocabularies that are formalised elsewhere.

 STAM is primarily intended as a model for data representation, and less so as a format for data interchange.
-It is designed in such as way that an efficient implementation (both speed & memory) is feasible.
-The form of such an implementation either in a relational database, triple store, directly modelled in memory, is left open to the implementation.
+It is designed in such a way that an efficient implementation (both speed & memory) is feasible.
+The form of such an implementation either in a relational database, triple store, or directly modelled in memory, is left open to the implementation.
 Our model should also be reducible to a more generalised acyclic directed graph model without much difficulty.